Generic Name: pramipexole (pram i PEX ole)

 problems controlling your muscle movements.

 It is not known whether Mirapex ER will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Tell your doctor if you are pregnant or plan to become pregnant while using Mirapex ER.

-It is not known whether Mirapex ER passes into breast milk or if it could harm a nursing baby.
+It is not known whether pramipexole passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take Mirapex ER?